 A Story Behind

-Take the phone, select, hit checkout, enter payment data, pay.
-Whether you’re developing an investment app or a mobile marketplace, you need to integrate payment gateway in a mobile app.
+Take the phone, select, hit checkout, enter payment data, and pay.
+Whether you’re developing an investment app or a mobile marketplace, you need to integrate a payment gateway in a mobile app.
 The less complicated the payment process is, the more sales you get.
 Here, see the stats:

 Fact #2: 1 out of 5 customers abandon their online purchases due to the long and complicated checkout process (apart from those who were “just browsing”).

 These two facts together have forced retailers to develop mobile apps with built-in payment gateways that run smoothly and ensure a quick, easy, and safe checkout experience.